cecom/pomutils/README.md

 By default, project/parent version conflicts will be resolved using *our* version.
 You can change this behaviour by specifying `--select their` or  `--select prompt` on the command line.
 Select `their` to always resolve version conflicts using *their* version.
-Select `prompt` to prompt the user on the console to select a version at merge time.
+Select `prompt` to prompt the user via stdout/stdin to select a version at merge time.
 Note that you must be performing merges from the command line for `prompt` to work.
 If you use a GUI to perform merge, do not use `--select prompt`, unless the GUI provides a way to enter input on the git merge console.